avmjs/vapjs-vns/README.md

 ### ens.reverse( address )

-Takes an ethereum address (hex-encoded), and attempts to look up a corresponding name on the registry's reverse-registrar.
+Takes an vapory address (hex-encoded), and attempts to look up a corresponding name on the registry's reverse-registrar.

 Returns a promise that resolves a string if a name exists, or throws if it does not.

 ### ens.registry

-An [ethjs contract](https://github.com/ethjs/ethjs-ens) instance initialized for the specified network's address.
+An [vapjs contract](https://github.com/vapjs/vapjs-ens) instance initialized for the specified network's address.

-Implements the registry interface specified in [EIP 137](https://github.com/ethereum/EIPs/issues/137):
+Implements the registry interface specified in [EIP 137](https://github.com/vaporyco/EIPs/issues/137):

 ```
 function owner(bytes32 node) constant returns (address);